into your inbox

 What next?
 The two men continued their rivalry at the top for a decade

 Although at the time it looked like no one was able to challenge Nadal’s domination, everything would change in 2011 — when Djokovic would become the new leader on the tour, claiming all Grand Slams except Roland-Garros.
 In the following years, the rivalry between Nadal and Djokovic would peak and become one of the greatest of all-time.
-By September 2021, they had faced each other 58 times, with the Serb leading 30-28.
-Both men hold 20 Grand Slam titles at present.
+By September 2023, they had faced each other 59 times, with the Serb leading 30-29.
+As of this time, Nadal holds 22 Grand Slam titles while Djokovic is the all-time leader in men’s tennis with 24 Slams.